-For the upcoming Baselworld 2013 event, the Swiss watchmaker Hamilton has prepared a model that, while being extremely simple, has a really good chance of standing from the huge crowd of second-tier brands.
-Taking the idea of a two-faced watch a trifle further than before, the former American manufacturer has prepared a watch that displays time, while allowing you to admire one of its two movements.
-Meet the Hamilton Jazzmaster Face2face (ref.
-H32856705).
+For the Baselworld 2013 event, the Swiss watchmaker Hamilton has prepared a model that, while being extremely simple, has a good chance of standing out from the huge crowd of second-tier brands.
+Taking the idea of a two-faced watch a trifle further than before, the Hamilton Jazzmaster Face2face (ref.
+H32856705) displays time, while allowing you to admire one of its two self-winding movements.

 Well, perhaps “admire” is a little too big a word to use for any of the calibers that animate the timekeeper.
-Both show very basic decoration featuring a skeletonized oscillating weight (one of them is nicely blacked-out, though,) polished screws and woefully plain bridges.
-Considering the amount of attention the watch will inevitably get, the watchmaker should really have spent some more time (and money) decorating the ETA-sourced ebauches.
+Both show basic decoration featuring a skeletonized oscillating weight (one of them is nicely blacked-out, though,) polished screws and woefully plain bridges.
+Considering the amount of attention the watch will inevitably get, the watchmaker should have spent some more time (and money) decorating the ETA-sourced ebauches.

 Both are well-known workhorses.
 The three-hander is powered by the ETA 2671 movement, which is built on 25 jewels, and the other one is ticking thanks to the ETA 2094 chronograph movement that features 33 rubies.
 Although Hamilton didn’t specify guaranteed power reserve time for any of the calibers, they should be good for at least 40 hours of total immobility after being fully wound.

-Still, even despite the lack of refinement in the mechanical department, the oval-shaped body of Hamilton Jazzmaster Face2facee looks almost flawless with its slightly oversized hors and signature bullet-shaped chronograph push-pieces.
-As you have probably already guessed, the stainless steel case hides a special pivoting system that allows the body to rotate around its axis in order to display either the calm silver face of the three-hander, or the daring blue-tinted dial of the chronograph.
+Still, even despite the lack of refinement in the mechanical department, the oval-shaped body of Hamilton Jazzmaster Face2facee looks almost flawless with its slightly oversized horns and signature bullet-shaped chronograph push-pieces.
+As you have probably already guessed, the stainless steel case hides a special pivoting system that allows the body to rotate around its axis in order to display either the calm silver face of the three-hander or the daring blue-tinted dial of the chronograph.